mecampbellsoup/mecampbellsoup.github.io/source/_posts/2013-11-19-using-xcodes-ios-simulator-to-build-your-next-webapp.markdown

 ---
 layout: post
-title: "using xcode's iOS simulator to build your next webapp"
+title: "using Xcode's iOS simulator to build your next webapp"
 date: 2013-11-19 20:19
 comments: true
-categories: [rails, xcode, ios]
+categories: [rails, xcode, iOS]
 ---

 #programmers need to be empathic